|

 Lonely

-Though the same thoughts were them all tormenting,
+you were in that gloomy crowd, Though the same thoughts were them all tormenting,

 You're silent, you know deep down: no one will understand you